Unsupervised Large Language Model Alignment for Information Retrieval via Contrastive Feedback: Experimental Setup

 \subsection{Evaluation}

-\textbf{Automatic Evaluation.} For data augmentation of dense retrieval, we directly utilize the traditional metrics of document retrieval, namely, Mean Reciprocal Rank (MRR), Recall, and Normalized Discounted Cumulative Gain (NDCG).
-We introduce Rouge-diff as an evaluation metric for document summarization, aimed at assessing the specificity of summaries within similar documents.
+\textbf{Automatic Evaluation.} For data augmentation of dense retrieval, we directly utilize the traditional metrics of document retrieval, i.e., Mean Reciprocal Rank (MRR), Recall, and Normalized Discounted Cumulative Gain (NDCG).
+We introduce Rouge-diff as an evaluation metric for document summarization, aimed at assessing the distinctiveness of summaries within similar documents.
 The Rouge-diff is a variant of Rouge-N, which is defined as

 Here, $set(t)$ represents the tokens of text $t$ after deduplication, and $|set(t)|$ denotes the number of tokens in $set(t)$.
-Additionally, we incorporate Batched-MRR as a metric for summarization evaluation.
-Despite that automatic summarization evaluation methods are efficient, their accuracy requires validation.
-Hence, we further introduce human evaluation.

-\textbf{Human Evaluation.} Firstly, we randomly sample 200 documents.
-Subsequently, we retrieve the 3 most similar documents for each of these documents, forming 200 groups documents with 4 documents a group.
-Finally, we generate summaries for the resulting 200*4 documents using both vanilla LLM and RLCF-optimized LLM.
-We provide annotation guidelines to our experts and instruct them to conduct a three-level annotation.
-The details of annotation guidelines are presented in Appendix~\ref{sec:annotation}.
-Each annotation pair comprised 4 documents and 8 summaries generated by LLM A and LLM B. The annotation experts are tasked with reading the 4 documents and the 8 summaries to determine which abstract, produced by either LLM A or LLM B, are more effective in distinguishing the 4 similar documents.
-Vanilla LLM is randomly selected as LLM A or LLM B, while RLCF-optimized LLM is the other.
+Additionally, we report GRR for summarization evaluation, which is defined in Equation (\ref{eq:batched-rr}).